ckodev/smth.club/README.md

   * clicking on the longest post subtitle also opens the longest post menu.

 ## Future Features
+* Dark Mode - style sheet is ready but i haven't decided how to implement it yet.
+Listen for user browser setting's or to have it as a user selected option.
+I like the light mode as the initial mode and thought about having dark mode as an easter hidden somewhere...
 * Hall of fame
   * I want the `crown` button to navigate to a second page that displays a list of all the longest post's, there content and the length of time they existed for.
   * I also want to be able to sort them by `longest post` AND `time spent in the longest post position` ... so how long the post was the "longest post" before another post over took it.